danielwaterworth/plastic/README.md

 your problems.
 It strives not to suck; which it accomplishes to varying degrees.
 No unicorns were injured in its creation or ongoing development.

-I realise this description of plastic is of almost no use to you.
-I will write something better eventually.
-In the meantime, you can take a look at the plastic programs in `programs/`.

 # Practicals

 There are two parts to this project.
 A bytecode interpreter that uses the pypy